vedic-lang/vedic-lang.github.io/README.md

 ### 💻 Desktop

 Vedic is very easy to set up, just follow the [Install Instructions](download.md) for any os **Mac**, **windows** or **Linux**

+> **Fun-Fect** : Basically vedic language was not originally my idea, its credit also goes to [Christopher Nolan](https://twitter.com/chris_nolann?lang=en)'s **Interstellar (2014)**, Early in the movie during drone scene our protagonist **Cooper** hack the drone with his laptop, If you see closely there is Sanskrit written all over the screen, maybe because that Indian surveillance drone was programmed in Sanskrit only. so after that seen this thought came to my mind.
+Why don't we actually make a programming language in Sanskrit. so here is it.